czietz/picowifi/README.md

 In case you don’t want to use the [pre-built binaries](https://github.com/czietz/picowifi/releases/tag/latest), you can build the PicoWifi firmware from the source code in this repository.
 The [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide explains how to install the SDK and toolchain for the Raspberry Pi Pico and how to use `cmake` and `make` to build software.

+By default, the firmware will be built for the Raspberry Pi Pico W. You can build it for the Pico 2 W by setting the environment variable `PICO_BOARD=pico2_w`.

-The PicoWifi firmware is intended to be built with Pico SDK v.1.5.0.
+The PicoWifi firmware is intended to be built with Pico SDK v.2.1.0.

 [^1]: Despite the name similarity, the Raspberry Pi Pico is not to be confused with the Raspberry Pi Zero, 1, 2, 3, 4.
-While the latter are single-board computers running Linux, the Raspberry Pi Pico is a board based on the much smaller RP2040 ARM Cortex M0+ _microcontroller_.
+While the latter are single-board computers running Linux, the Raspberry Pi Pico is a board based on the much smaller RP2040 ARM Cortex M0+ _microcontroller_ (or RP2350 ARM Cortex M33 in case of the Raspberry Pi Pico 2).
 The PicoWifi project does not support the Linux-based Raspberry Pi Zero, 1, 2, 3, 4, and will not be ported to them.

 [^2]: Windows users might have to [install Python](https://www.python.org/downloads/) first.